jeenuv/vimlook/readme.txt

     * Write and external VB/VB.Net script

  * Able to lauch a new mail from VIM?
- * Compose and send directly from VIM
+ * Compose and send directly from VIM?
+ * Make the formatting more intelligent and civilized.
+Possibly write a VIM function and assign to 'formatexpr'.
+It should take care of formatting lines that are less than 'tw' length (which is currently messed by the normal gq).
+Also it should leave the already-quoted part of reply alone